 Facebook data sharing

-The Data sharing settings in your Facebook channel lets you choose how customer data and browsing behavior is collected in your online store.
+The Data sharing settings in Facebook and Instagram by Meta lets you choose how customer data and browsing behavior is collected in your online store.
 Data sharing tools, such as the Facebook pixel and the Facebook Conversions API, let you track orders and collect data from other events, which can help you analyze your store traffic and improve ad targeting through dynamic ads.

 Choosing Facebook's customer data-sharing level

-The Facebook channel lets you choose how you want data to be collected and shared between your online store and Facebook.
+Facebook and Instagram by Meta lets you choose how you want data to be collected and shared between your online store and Facebook.
 In the data-sharing settings you have three levels to choose from: Standard, Enhanced, or Maximum.
-For more information about customer data collection, refer to Cookies and data collection.

-Depending on when you installed the Facebook sales channel, the customer data-sharing levels offer different privacy settings.
+Depending on when you installed Facebook and Instagram by Meta, the customer data-sharing levels offer different privacy settings.

 If you select Standard, then a Facebook pixel collects data from customer browsing behavior in your online store.
 A browser-based ad blocker can prevent the Facebook pixel from sharing data.